csharp489/IneuronAssignment3/README.md

 − Using the JOINING DATE column extract the Year and no. of days for that month .

 − Create a visual of your choice and show the how much salary has been paid to each state and which state has lowest payout.

+# which state has lowest payout
+# Solution : Chandigarh and Assam